 Skip Navigation

-BA (Hons) Health and Social Wellbeing course preparation
+BA (Hons) Health & Social Wellbeing course preparation

-Information coming soon. help you feel prepared for your university studies, we’ve gathered together a range of course related activities including suggested reading, useful websites and some great things to do right now.
-Open the links below to find out more:
+To help you feel prepared for your BA (Hons) Health & Social Wellbeing course, we’ve gathered together a range of activities including suggested reading, useful websites and some great things to do right now.
+Read on to find out more:

 Suggested reading

 You’ll be given detailed information about which textbooks to read for the programme modules, and introduced to the University Library, as well as the many eBooks we have for you to access, when you begin your studies in September.
-We don’t recommend rushing out to buy texts before you arrive but if you can pick some up second hand, or access them online, we recommend reading the following:
+So we don’t recommend rushing out to buy texts before you arrive.
+But, in the meantime, if you can pick some up second hand, or access them online, we recommend reading the following:

 • The Health Gap: The Challenge of an Unequal World, Michael Marmot 2016 (Think about: what causes health and wellbeing?)